bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="fadeto100box click function, fadeTo 3 milliseconds, 100%"
   alt="fadeto100box click function, fadeTo 3 milliseconds, 100%." />

-We can do that and then we can do the fade to again for the last one.
+<p>We can do that and then we can do the fade to again for the last one.
 We&apos;re going to use this link <b>fadeTo</b>.
 When you click the fadeTo, it&apos;s going to fade to one.
-The opacity is a number between 0 and 1, 0 is completely transparent, 1 is completely opaque.
+The opacity is a number between 0 and 1, 0 is completely transparent, 1 is completely opaque.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 182. again, fadeto100box (108) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">